KKiranR/KKiranR/README.md

 # Hello , I am Kiran <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

-I'm in my 3rd year pursuing B.Tech in the field of Electronics and Communication Engineering from PES University, India.
+I'm in my final year pursuing B.Tech in the field of Electronics and Communication Engineering from PES University, India.
 A self-taught, passionate hardware developer interested in the field of Arduino, RasberryPi, ESP Node MCU.
 Enthusiast in using various Linux Distros and have interest in the areas of RISC V ,building SOCs.
 My soul thrives to make people's life better through the hardware I build.
 ## 👨‍💻 Languages

 <a href=""><img alt="" src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" /></a>